 We plan to assess the risk of respiratory cancer (lung and pleura) , specifically among men, according to occupational exposures with adjustment for smoking habits and work outside the offshore sector.
 Cancer of the urinary bladder is in excess among male offshore workers, and the study will explore the relationship between urinary tract carcinogens and the risk of bladder cancer and kidney cancer.

-The primary objective of the project is to describe the risk of cancer among Norwegian offshore petroleum workers through the time period 1999-2017, and clarify whether cancer incidence in the group is linked to exposures that have occurred in the offshore working environment.
+The primary objective of the project is to describe the risk of cancer among Norwegian offshore petroleum workers, and clarify whether cancer incidence in the group is linked to exposures that have occurred in the offshore working environment.

 Material and methods